tommyNg0530/2D-floor-plan-Recognition-2021/README.md

 # 2D-floor-plan-Recognition (6-2021 TO 8-2021 HKSTP Internship)

-This project using deeplabV3 pretrained model to accomplish a image segmentation task on 2D floor plan
+This project uses a deeplabV3 pre-trained model to accomplish an image segmentation task on the 2D floor plan.